Transfer Credit for Master of Education Programs

 Motivation and Learning: Cooperation and the Quality Classroom

 A three semester hour graduate course designed to give teachers the theory and skills to create lesson plans that meet the basic psychological needs of students and gain their cooperation in the learning process.
 Based on the works of Drs.
-William Glasser, David Johnson and Roger Johnson, this course leads participants through a series of learning activities designed to instruct them in the concepts of Control Theory and Cooperative Leaning and how these concepts can be combined in a program of instruction and behavior management.
+William Glasser, David Johnson and Roger Johnson, this course leads participants through a series of learning activities designed to instruct them in the concepts of control theory and cooperative learning and how these concepts can be combined in a program of instruction and behavior management.

 Classroom Management: Dealing with Discipline Problem